 Bringing kratom into Malaysia is could have you regarded as a drug smuggler.
 Quantities above a certain level are harshly punished.

-Kratom is now illegal in Myanmar and Burma.
+Kratom is now illegal in Myanmar.
 It cannot be grown or purchased.

 Kratom is strictly illegal in Singapore.
 Mitragynine and 7-hydroxymitragynine, two of the main active elements in the Southeast Asian plant, are currently considered Class A controlled drugs and are listed under the Misuse of Drugs Act (MDA).

 Under Singapore’s MDA, there are 3 kinds of drug offenses:

 1. Possession: The penalty for possessing drugs is a maximum of 10 years’ imprisonment or a fine of $20,000 or both.

 2. Consumption: The penalty for drug consumption is a maximum of 10 years’ imprisonment or a fine of $20,000 or both.
 The authorities have the right, under MDA, to request hair or urine samples to anyone who is suspected of drug consumption.

 Possessing tools to consume drugs can be also punishable with 3 years in jail or a fine of $10,000 or both, regardless of the tests’ results.

 3. Trafficking: The penalties for drug trafficking range from imprisonment and strokes of cane to the death penalty.
 The penalty will depend on the class and the quantity of the drugs.

 South Korea has made Kratom an illegal substance.
 It is heavily regulated with harsh penalties imposed against people who attempt importation and possession.